Of Commerce, Counsel & the Coin

 NGO and civil-society funding

-The soft-power layer.
-Funds, with the patience of a good gardener, the organisations that subsequently generate the pretexts for the harder one to act.
+The soft-power layer funds, with the patience of a good gardener, the organisations that subsequently generate the pretexts on which the harder layer acts.

 Instrument